 Start your second day in Rome by exploring the Vatican Museums and the Sistine Chapel.
 I’ve written an extensive guide to the best Vatican and Sisitine Chapel tickets and tours.
 I recommend to check it out before your trip!

 The Vatican Museums are considered one of the most important museums in the world, and over 6 million people visit it each year – no kidding!
-You also have to consider that the Vatican Museums are gigantic (42,000 meters of museum).
+You also have to consider that the Vatican Museums are gigantic (42,000 square meters).
 You could spend days looking at the 70,000 exhibits, of which the most important are in the rooms of Raphael and the art gallery.

 The absolute highlight of the Vatican Museums, though, is the Sistine Chapel, known as one of the best treasures of the Vatican…. and probably the world?
 The jaw-dropping frescoes inside the chapel are a masterpiece of Michelangelo, who spent four years painting the vaults of the chapel (1508-1512).
 The most prominent of these frescoes are the nine stories from Genesis that are featured in the central area of the chapel’s vault.